MySmilingTurban/The-Minion-Game/README.md

 ##### Function Description

-minion_game has the following parameters:
+- minion_game has the following parameters:
-string: the string to analyze
+- string: the string to analyze

 ###### Prints

-The Winner's name and score, separated by a space on one line, *OR* Draw if there is no winner
+The Winner's name and score, separated by a space on one line,

+*OR* Draw if there is no winner

 ###### Input Format

--A single line of input containing the string .
+- First line of input contains the string.
+- Second line of input contains name of Player 1. {By default - Stuart}
+- Third line of input contains name of Player 2. {By default - Kevin}

-*Note*: The string  will contain only uppercase letters: .
+*Note*: The string will contain only uppercase letters .

 ##### Sample Input